GeotrekCE/Geotrek-admin/docs/installation.rst

 .. note ::

-    Geotrek-admin is now automatically installed in ``/opt/geotrek-admin/`` directory and the advanced configuration file moved to ``/opt/geotrek-admin/var/conf/custom.py``.
+    Geotrek-admin is now automatically installed in ``/opt/geotrek-admin/`` directory and the advanced configuration file moved to ``/opt/geotrek-admin/var/conf/custom.py`` (with spatial extent, map and modules configuration...).

     See advanced configuration documentation for details.

-    The ``etc/settings.ini`` file is replaced by basic configuration.
+    The ``etc/settings.ini`` file is replaced by basic configuration, updated with ``sudo dpkg-reconfigure geotrek-admin`` command (database, SRID, languages, server_name, timeout...).

-    Update your imports and synchronization commands and directories.
+    Update your imports, synchronization and backup commands and directories.

 Troubleshooting